COMMERCIAL LAW

 Shareholders will provide their passport copies, passport sized photos, residential address, postal address, details of their nationality, date of birth, occupation, email and phone details during the incorporation.

 If the company being incorporated is a subsidiary of another company, the corporate shareholder will additionally provide the incorporation documents from their original country of registration as well as details of directors and ultimate beneficial owners of the said body corporate shareholder.
+A subsidiary means that the local Kenyan Company has a shareholder that is another company whether in Kenya or abroad.

 The list of shareholders shall be availed to the registry at the time of incorporation and this is termed the register of members of the company that is incorporated.